The Church of St. James the Great, Dauntsey, Wiltshire, England

 We haven't been to St. James for quite some time now, and we do hope to return to take more photographs.
 At the time of our previous visits we took photographs using a video camera, and whilst it is good to have these photographs, they are of very poor quality so we would like to replace them with better ones.

-This is a Grade I listed building - more information about the listing can be found at the: British Listed Buildings website.
+This is a Grade I listed building - more information about the listing can be found at the: Historic England website.